pandulapeter/beagle/README.md

 )
 ```

-The **log-crash** dependency introduces a Service running in a separate process.
-Firebase has a problem with this, so make sure you call the following in your Application class if you use Firebase:
+The **log-crash** dependency introduces a `Service` running in a separate process.
+Firebase has a problem with this, so make sure you call the following in your custom `Application` class if you use Firebase:

 ```kotlin
 FirebaseApp.initializeApp(this)